 Dr Richard Robinson qualified from St Mary's Hospital in London in 1989.
 He trained in general internal medicine in Cardiff and Bristol before completing his gastroenterology training in Leicester in 1992.

-Dr Robinson is a general gastroenterologist with particular interests in inflammatory bowel disease, endoscopy, colonoscopy and bowel cancer screening.
+Dr Robinson is a general gastroenterologist with particular expertise in endoscopy, colonoscopy bowel cancer screening and inflammatory bowel disease.
 He established the Leicester Endoscopy Training Centre in 2004 & continues to run courses in basic and advanced endoscopy and colonoscopy.

-Dr Robinson is an advanced colonoscopist for the National Bowel Cancer Screeening Programme (BCSP) and acts as a colonoscopy examiner, accredting BCS colonoscopists.
+Dr Robinson is an advanced colonoscopist for the National Bowel Cancer Screeening Programme (BCSP) and acts as a colonoscopy examiner, accrediting BCS colonoscopists.
 He is currently Chair of the National Bowel Cancer Screening Accreditation Panel overseeing the accreditation process in the UK.
 He is Director of Bowel Cancer Screening for Leicestershire.

 Areas of interest